|Dr Ian Robinson|

 |Nuclear Magnetic Resonance||Lightning Tracker||Archaeological Gradiometer|

-I dislike the acronym S.T.E.M. because it sounds so boring.
+S.T.E.M. is a really boring acronym.
 Science, Mathematics, Computing, Electronics and Engineering are dynamic, exciting subjects.
-They change our world and themselves evolve continually.
+Evolving continually they reshape our lives and our world.
 The sciences possess excitement few other fields can match.
 Activities to carry this excitement and joy of discovery to students deserve a better name.

 I firmly believe that it is posible for a school, particularly an 11-18 school or sixth form to build an ongoing science enrichment program which permits students to engage in real research.
 Opening up the possibility of ongoing engagement with researchers and contributing to real papers.
 Indeed a few bold schools in the UK have done this such as Simon Langton Grammar School.
 Regretably rare in the UK this type of thing is much more common on the continent with programs such as HiSparc.